You’re Hurting in Different Ways - But This Doesn’t Have to Be the End

 For some, strict no-contact rules are necessary.
 For others - like a coworker or shared responsibilities- no contact may be more complicated.
 The key is that you decide together what feels safe.

-Healing requires facing these difficult conversations and making intentional choices.
+Healing requires facing these difficult conversations and making choices together.
 This may include temporarily allowing access to phone messages, calendars, or other forms of transparency to help the injured partner release anxiety and rebuild a sense of security.
 These measures are not permanent - they are tools to restore safety and trust so the relationship can begin to repair.

 What if the affair involved sex addiction or substance use?